jonathanpoelen/cpp-compiler-options/README.md

 The `output` directory contains files for `cmake`, `premake5`, `bjam`/`b2`, `meson`, `scons` and command-line options for `gcc/g++`, `clang/clang++` and `msvc`.
 If a version of the compiler is not present, then there is no difference compared to an older version.

+Each build system also has a branch with only the files it needs.

 ```cpp
 int main()
 {